 - Trainees will need to exemplify motivation, open-mindedness, cultural sensitivity, humility, patience, and flexibility in the language acquisition process.

-- Trainees will rotate with a different language and cultural facilitator every two weeks during pre-service training, and will not have the same language instructors throughout pre-service training.
+- Trainees may rotate with a different language and cultural facilitator every two weeks during pre-service training, and may not have the same language instructors throughout pre-service training (may vary annually).

 - Trainees will need to demonstrate language learning progress throughout pre-service training, and commit to completing assignments, and tracking their own language learning.

-- Trainees must take part in the Language Proficiency Interview (assessment) at least three times during pre-service training, as well as at three intervals during service.
-Volunteers are required to successfully meet set language benchmarks in order to be sworn in.
+- Trainees must take part in the Language Proficiency Interview (assessment) at least two times during pre-service training, as needed during service and at Close of Service.
+The Language Proficiency Interview is one of the elements that Volunteers are required to meet in order to be sworn in.

 - Trainees should not expect to be fluent at the end of language training during pre-service training.
 The onus is on Volunteers to take ownership of language acquisition and continue with further language acquisition once at site.

-Cross-cultural and community development training will help you improve your communication skills and understand your role as a facilitator of development.
-Training will cover topics such as the concept of time, power and hierarchy, gender roles, communication styles, and the concept of self and relationships.
+Inter-cultural and community development training will help you improve your communication skills and understand your role as a facilitator of development.
+Training will cover topics such as the concept of time, power and hierarchy, cultural humility, gender roles, communication styles, and the concept of self and relationships.
 Because adjusting to a new culture can be very challenging, you will participate in resiliency training which provides a framework and tools to help with adjustment issues.
-Work partners and host families will also participate in cross-cultural training.
+Be prepared to discuss issues that may be outside your comfort zone, such as colorism, unconscious bias, emotional agility, in order to explore your own cultural dynamics and use lens of humility, and respect to engage and navigate the local culture in which you will live and work.
+Work partners and host families will also participate in inter-cultural and diversity trainings.

-The host family experience provides a unique context for cross-cultural learning, and is designed to ease your transition to life at your site.
+The host family experience provides a unique context for inter-cultural learning, and is designed to ease your transition from life during training to life at your site.
 Families go through an orientation conducted by Peace Corps staff to explain the purpose of PST and to assist them in helping you adapt to living in Belize.
 Many Volunteers form strong and lasting friendships with their host families.

 Safety and Security Training